geekymoose/elephant-logger/README.md

 > `DCMAKE_BUILD_TYPE` options: Debug / Release / RelWithDebInfo / MinSizeRel

+## Autoformat

+The autoformat uses `clang-format` to apply the rules.
+You can autoformat the whole code with the following command:

+`clang-format -i -style=file include/**/*.h`

 ## Examples of codes

 Several examples are available in the `examples` directory.